Time for Some Birthday Ideas, Tel Aviv Style

 You can’t say cheap and cheerful, can you?
 So, if your group wants something more affordable and, perhaps, fun, hit up Saluf and Sons for tasty Middle Eastern specialties.
 Other Israeli favourites include the Falafel Hakosem, the House of Hummus (we're getting hungry writing this, why didn't we stock up on hummus beforehand?) and the Bocca Bocca.

-Sometimes it’s easier to throw a party in a bar…or at least the after-party.
+Our birthday ideas for Tel Aviv were always going to include a party, and it’s often easier to throw a party in a bar…or at least the after-party.
 The Potion Bar has an eclectic drinks menu and puts on special themed evenings, such as Pirate Nights.
 Yay, organised fun.
 Try the cocktails at the Spicehaus or go dancing at the Abraxas Bar.
 If you’re looking to dance into the early hours, try the exclusive Solo Club Tel Aviv or the more down-to-earth Alphabet Club or The Block.
 If you’re reading this in a post-corona period (well, it can’t be a pre-corona time, because it’s already happened at the time of writing), you could always do a Zoom party at your Plum lodging.
 Stick on some Céline Dion.
 All By My…

 Unless we have truly delved into the aforesaid dystopian future of the year 5780, you’ll still be allowed to go on nice outdoor trips…away from all those horrible contagious zombies.
 You could gather friends at the Metzitzim Beach, take a trip to the old city of Akko or see the gardens of Haifa.
 Take a group trip to Masada or go float on the Dead Sea.
 Israel and its historic cities are your oyster (be aware that oysters are not kosher, but you can still find them).